 - Asia-Pacific Nazarene Theological Seminary (Church of the Nazarene, based in Manila, Philippines)

 Each centre provides quality resources for students and researchers in this field.
 We are actively seeking to enlarge our range of partners throughout Australia and New Zealand, as well as further afield.

 7:00pm Friday 15th - 8:30pm Saturday 16 AUGUST 2014

 Uniting Church Centre for Theology and Ministry, Parkville, VIC

 The 2014 ACWR Annual Conference will be held in Melbourne on 15-16 August.
 The keynote speaker will be Dr. Deirdre Brower-Latz, the Principal of Nazarene Theological College Manchester, UK and she will be presenting several papers on urban ministry in a postmodern, and post-Christian setting.
 As always, we invite papers on a wide range of topics from or dealing with the Wesleyan theological perspective.

-See the menu at the left for information on the call for papers.
-Registration details will be available soon.
+See the menu at the left for information on the call for papers and registration details.